Women's Social and Political Union: Direct action

-In response to the bomb Lloyd George wrote an article in Nash's Magazine, entitled “Votes for Women and Organised Lunacy” where he argued that the “main obstacle to women getting the vote is militancy”.
+In response to the bomb Lloyd George wrote an article in Nash's Magazine, entitled "Votes for Women and Organised Lunacy" where he argued that the "main obstacle to women getting the vote is militancy".
 It had alienated those who would have supported them.
-The only way for women to get the vote is a new movement “absolutely divorced from stones and bombs and torches”.
+The only way for women to get the vote is a new movement "absolutely divorced from stones and bombs and torches".

-On the last day of April, the WSPU offices were raided by the police, and a number of women were arrested and taken to Bow Street.
-They were Flora Drummond, Harriett Roberta Kerr, Agnes Lake, Rachel Barrett, Laura Geraldine Lennox and Beatrice Sanders.
-All were charged under the Malicious Damages Act of 1861, found guilty and received various sentences.

-In the same month, April 1913, Dorothy Evans, posted as an organiser to the north of Ireland, was arrested in Belfast on explosive charges.
+In April 1913, Dorothy Evans, posted as an organiser to the north of Ireland, was arrested in Belfast on explosive charges.
 Together with local activist Midge Muir, she created uproar in court demanding to know why the gun-running Ulster Unionist James Craig was not appearing on the same charges.

+On 30 April, the WSPU offices were raided by the police, and a number of women were arrested and taken to Bow Street.
+They were Flora Drummond, Harriett Roberta Kerr, Agnes Lake, Rachel Barrett, Laura Geraldine Lennox, and Beatrice Sanders.
+All were charged under the Malicious Damage Act 1861 (24 & 25 Vict. c.
+97), found guilty and received various sentences.

-In June 1913 Emily Davison was killed while attempting to drape a suffragette banner on the King's horse as it was racing in the Epsom Derby—an incident famously captured on film.
+In June 1913, Emily Davison was killed while attempting to drape a suffragette banner on the King's horse as it was racing in the Epsom Derby—an incident famously captured on film.

 On the evening of 9 March 1914 in Glasgow, about 40 militant suffragettes, including members of the Bodyguard team, brawled with several squads of police constables who were attempting to re-arrest Emmeline Pankhurst during a pro-suffrage rally at St. Andrew's Hall.
 The following day, suffragette Mary Richardson (known as one of the most militant activists, also called "Slasher" Richardson) walked into the National Gallery in London and attacked Diego Velázquez's painting, Rokeby Venus with a meat cleaver.
 Her action stimulated a wave of attacks on artworks that would continue for five months.
 In June, militants had placed a bomb beneath the Coronation Chair in Westminster Abbey.

 Released following a hunger strike, in July 1914 Dorothy Evans was again arrested in Belfast.
 With a sister Hunger Strike Medalist, Lillian Metge, she was implicated in a series of arson attacks and the bombing of Lisburn Cathedral.